 In recent years, the stadium has fallen into disrepair.
 Reports of a leaking roof, overflowing toilets, and a rodent infestation serve as perfect metaphors for the club's current state.

-Sir Jim Ratcliffe's INEOS purchased a 25% stake in the club last year, and one of his first priorities was to look into the feasibility of redeveloping Old Trafford.
+Sir Jim Ratcliffe's INEOS purchased a 25% stake in the club last year, and one of his priorities was to look into the feasibility of redeveloping Old Trafford.
 He has already appointed an Old Trafford Regeneration Task Force, including the Mayor of Greater Manchester, Andy Burnham, and former United player, Gary Neville.

 They will advise on redeveloping the existing ground or constructing a new stadium adjacent to the current site of Old Trafford.